Notice on API data disclosure incident

 Contact information

-If you have any questions regarding this notice, the incident or require assistance, please contact 3Commas’ support or write to [email protected].
+If you have any questions regarding this notice, the incident or require assistance, please contact 3Commas’ support or write to support@3commas.io.

 We regret that such an incident and attacks have taken place.
 We are committed to keeping you informed of our findings and updating you on the actions we are taking as much as possible.